 body and large

-is a moderately rare species found under rocks in moderately protected
+is a moderately common species found under rocks in moderately protected

 to moderately exposed rocky habitats at depths of 4-12 m (13-40 ft).
 It